Lukalot/Aph-py/README.md

-# APH
+# Aph
-The repo for my tiny, but effective, AI/Chatbot project, "APH".
+The repo for my tiny AI/Chatbot project, Aph;
+the name of which means Anthropomorphizing Parodist Heuristic bot (inspired by HAL-9000's definition)

 # Use
 To run, simply download the source code and run `RUN.bat` or do `python path_to_folder/uwuAI.py`